Repello-AI/whistleblower/README.md

 1. Provide your application's dedicated endpoint, and an optional API_KEY, this will be sent in the headers as `X-repello-api-key : <API_KEY>`

-2. Input your's application request body's input field and response's output field which will be used by system-prompt-extractor to send request and gather response from your application.
+2. Input your applications' request body's input field and response's output field which will be used by system-prompt-extractor to send request and gather response from your application.

 For example, if the request body has a structure similar to the below code snippet:
 ```